Cosmic rays from heavy particle decays: Introduction

 The problem of the origin of the ultra high energy cosmic rays (UHECR) is one of the most important problems in cosmic ray physics.
 Especially interesting are fluxes of particles with energies close to the Greisen-Zatsepin-Kuzmin (GZK) limit~\cite{Greisen:1966jv,Zatsepin:1966jv}, $E \gtrsim 10^{20}$~eV, sometimes called Extremely High Energy Cosmic Rays, abbreviated as EHECR.
 According to the quoted papers the mean free pass of protons due to scattering on the cosmic microwave background radiation is about 50 Mpc.
 So one is forced to conclude that the sources of UHECR should be sufficiently close to the solar system.
 However, no proper astrophysical sources are observed in our neighbourhood.

 There is no single opinion on the origin of the ultra high energy cosmic rays.
 The traditional approach is that the high energy cosmic rays are created by astrophysical sources such as active galactic nuclei, Seyfert galaxies, or possibly hypernovae.
 For a recent review see Ref. \cite{Kachelriess:2022phl}.
 Another interesting possibility is the cosmic ray emission by topological defects, reviewed in Ref.~\cite{Sigl:1996ak}.
 More recent discussion can be found in Ref.~\cite{Semikoz:2007wj}.
 Superheavy particle decays are also considered as a possible source of energetic cosmic rays \cite{Berezinsky:1997hy,Kuzmin:1997jua,Birkel:1998nx}.
 It is assumed that there exist superheavy dark matter (DM) particles with masses in the range $(10^{13} -10^{16})$~GeV and with the life-time significantly larger than the universe age.
-The required instability is achieved either by a small breaking of $R$-parity in supersymmetric theories, or instanton and wormholes effects.
+The required instability is achieved either by a small breaking of $R$-parity in supersymmetric theories, or instanton and wormholes effects. {An essential clarification of the mechanism of UHECR production through heavy particle decays and the corresponding phenomenology was achieved in papers \cite{kt1,kt2}.}

+{There are two distinct ranges in energy of UHECR.
+Cosmic rays with $E \lesssim 10^{20} $ eV may be created by stellar processes by acceleration of stellar material in catastrophic processes.
+The cosmic rays with such energies naturally contain a large amount of nuclei.
+Cosmic nuclei with higher energies, $E \gtrsim 10^{20} $ eV is difficult to create in stellar processes.
+In principle, such ultra energetic cosmic rays could be produced in heavy particle decays.
+In this case they would not contain nuclei but only stable elementary particles, i.e. only protons and photons.
+Even the most long-lived elementary particle, muon, cannot reach the Earth in significant numbers. }

+In the present work we study a possibility that the source of UHECR {at energies $E \gtrsim 10^{20} $ eV could be} decays of superheavy dark matter particles, {while the cosmic rays with lower energies could be created through astrophysical processes.} { The adopted here mechanism of instability is completely different from those considered in the literature}.